aio-libs/aiohttp-devtools/README.rst

 We're going to explicitly choose no database here to make, this tutorial easier but you can remove that option and choose to use a proper database if you like.

-You can just hit return to choose the default for all the option options.
+You can just hit return to choose the default for all the options.

 .. code:: shell

     adev start . --database none

 That's it, your app is now created.
+You might want to have a look through the local directory's file tree.

-Before you can run your app you'll need to install the other requirements, luckily they've already been listed in ``./requirements.txt`` byt `start`_, to install simply run
+Before you can run your app you'll need to install the other requirements, luckily they've already been listed in ``./requirements.txt`` by `start`_, to install simply run

 .. code:: shell

     pip install -r requirements.txt

-If you went off-piste and choose to use a database you'll need to edit ``settings.yml`` to configure connection settings, Then run ``make reset-database`` to create a database.
+(If you went off-piste and choose to use a database you'll need to edit ``settings.yml`` to configure connection settings, then run ``make reset-database`` to create a database.)

-You can then run your app with just
+You can then run your app with just:

 .. code:: shell